Fort Howard (Maryland): Later uses

 It was the first headquarters of the newly formed Third Corps Area in 1920, and became the Headquarters of the Coast Defenses of Baltimore in 1922.
 The nurses' home was the headquarters of General Douglas MacArthur from 1925 to 1928.
+In 1934 and 1935, Laurence Halstead commanded the 12th Infantry Regiment and Fort Howard.

 The installation was turned over to the U.S. Veterans' Administration (now the U.S. Department of Veterans Affairs) in 1940, which still owns the majority of the property, and which established the Fort Howard Veterans Hospital on the site.
 During World War II it was used as a holding center for German prisoners of war and Japanese and German "enemy aliens" (non-citizen residents of the U.S. who were arrested as potential fifth columnists but, in most cases, denied due process).

 In the 1960s it was used as an auxiliary training area for the U. S. Army Intelligence School at Fort Holabird in Dundalk.
 A typical Vietnamese village was built there to train Special Forces ("green Berets") for counterinsurgency operations in the Vietnam War.
 The village had realistic tunnels.
 Instructors acted the part of insurgents who were captured and subjected to training interrogation and often to harsh treatment.
 Also in the 1960s and until the mid-1970s, other students were trained there in water and land infiltration and instructors were the opposition.
 When students were caught they were interrogated in the underground coastal defense bunkers.
 Interrogation usually meant the students holding bricks on their outstretched arms while standing naked on rubber tires.
 All training ceased when the Intelligence school moved to Fort Huachuca in Arizona.

 The portion of the property containing the old coastal artillery fortifications was declared surplus federal land and was transferred to Baltimore County in 1975 for use as a historical park.
 Interpretive plaques and signs were placed throughout the park explaining the various military fortifications, weapons and their purposes.